List of UK top-ten singles in 1961

 The UK Singles Chart is one of many music charts compiled by the Official Charts Company that calculates the best-selling singles of the week in the United Kingdom.
 Before 2004, the chart was only based on the sales of physical singles.
 This list shows singles that peaked in the Top 10 of the UK Singles Chart during 1961, as well as singles which peaked in 1960 and 1962 but were in the top 10 in 1961.
 The entry date is when the single appeared in the top 10 for the first time (week ending, as published by the Official Charts Company, which is six days after the chart is announced).

-One-hundred and four singles were in the top ten in 1961.
-Eleven singles from 1960 remained in the top 10 for several weeks at the beginning of the year, while "Midnight in Moscow" by Kenny Ball and His Jazzmen, "Moon River" by Danny Williams with Geoff Love and His Orchestra and "Stranger on the Shore" by Mr Acker Bil" were all released in 1961 but did not reach their peak until 1962.
-"I Love You" by Cliff Richard and The Shadows and "Poetry in Motion" by John Tillotson were the singles from 1960 to reach their peak in 1961.
+One-hundred and seven singles were in the top ten in 1961.
+Ten singles from 1960 remained in the top 10 for several weeks at the beginning of the year, while "Midnight in Moscow" by Kenny Ball and His Jazzmen, "Stranger on the Shore" by Mr Acker Bil", "Let There Be Drums" by Sandy Nelson and "Happy Birthday Sweet Sixteen" by Neil Sedaka were all released in 1961 but did not reach their peak until 1962.
+"Poetry in Motion" by John Tillotson was the only single from 1960 to reach its peak in 1961.
 Twenty-eight artists scored multiple entries in the top 10 in 1961.
 Bobby Vee, Del Shannon, Eden Kane, Helen Shapiro, Kenny Ball and Matt Monro were among the many artists who achieved their first UK charting top 10 single in 1961.

-The 1960 Christmas number-one, "I Love You" by Cliff Richard, remained at number one for the first two weeks of 1961.
+The 1960 Christmas number-one, "I Love You" by Cliff Richard, remained at number one for the first week of 1961.
 The first new number-one single of the year was "Poetry in Motion" by Johnny Tillotson.
 Overall, twenty-one different singles peaked at number-one in 1961, with Elvis Presley (4) having the most singles hit that position.

 Background

 Multiple entries

-One-hundred and four singles charted in the top 10 in 1961, with ninety-two singles reaching their peak this year.
+One-hundred and seven singles charted in the top 10 in 1961, with ninety-four singles reaching their peak this year.
 Three songs were recorded by several artists with each version reaching the top 10: